Skip to main content

 Exporting to Intercom

-If needed, you can Convert the exported Articles to drafts.
-Once you are ready, press OK.
-The chosen items will be uploaded to Intercom!
+If needed, you can choose to Convert the exported articles to drafts.
+Once you're ready, press OK, and the selected items will be uploaded to Intercom.

 Did this answer your question?